Orang Asli: Early history

-Some groups of the Austronesian speakers began to arrive in the Malay Peninsula, probably from Kalimantan and Sumatra, in 1000 BC.
+Some groups of the Austronesian speakers began to arrive in the Malay Peninsula, probably from Kalimantan and Sumatra, in 1000 BCE.
 According to linguists, some of these early non-Malay arrivals are of Malayo-Polynesian peoples.
 These Proto-Malay tribes inhabited mostly small, geographically divided groups along the coast and along rivers, while the inner jungle areas remained entirely with the native population.
 Each group of Proto-Malays developed their local character, adapting to specific local conditions.
 The Southern Aslian speakers had the greatest contact with the newer population.
 It is believed that the ancestors of Jakun people and Temuan people who now speak Malay language, were native speakers of Aslian in the past.

-The Orang Asli kept to themselves until the first traders from India arrived in the first millennium of the Common era.
+The Orang Asli kept to themselves until the first traders from India arrived in the first millennium of the Common Era.
 Maritime trade routes brought traders from India, China, the Mon kingdoms located in modern-day Myanmar, and later from the Khmer Empire of Angkor, in search of local produce.
 Those living in the interior bartered inland products like resins, incense woods, and feathers for salt, cloth, and iron tools.
 From about 500 BCE, on the west coast of the Malay Peninsula and on either side of the Kra Isthmus, traders established their settlements, some of which later grew into large trading ports.
 At that time Kedah, in particular, was becoming an important center of international trade.